Bioconductor/EuroBioc2019/docs/index.md

 The group discussions will be based on a invited talk, and will give the participants the opportunity to continue the discussion under the moderation of the speaker and other experts present at the conference.
-We will have around 5 topics that will be defined before the conference.
-Participants will choose which group discussion to contribute to at the beginning of the second day.
+We have around 4 topics (see below); participants will choose which group discussion to contribute to at the beginning of the second day.

-Current topics include:
+The group discussion topics are:

 - The Bioconductor project: getting started and moving from user to developer/contributor.
-Group moderator: Martin Morgan.
+Group moderator: Martin Morgan (Bioconductor, Roswell Park Comprehensive Cancer Center).

 - Single cell assays (including RNA-seq).
-Group moderator: Davide Risso and Dries De Maeyer.
+Group moderator: Davide Risso (University of Padova) and Dries De Maeyer (Janssen Pharmaceutica NV).

 - Containers and cloud computing for bioinformatics.
-Group moderator:
+Group moderators:
-  Christine Choirat.
+  Christine Choirat (Swiss Data Science Center) and Vince Carey (Bioconductor, Harvard Medical School).

 - Multi-omics data integration.
-Group moderator: Levi Waldron.
+Group moderator: Levi Waldron (City University of New York).

 ## Flashlight sessions

 Flashlights are intended to be short presentations covering a single topic e.g. a new package or a particular technical problem you have encountered.
-Each talk has been allotted 8 minutes and presenters should aim for approximately 6 slides.
+Each talk has been allotted **8 minutes** and presenters should aim for approximately 6 slides.
 The following rules will apply in these sessions in order to keep things flowing: